microsoft/cordova-plugin-code-push/README.md

         <preference name="CodePushDeploymentKey" value="YOUR-IOS-DEPLOYMENT-KEY" />
     </platform>
     ```

     As a reminder, these keys are generated for you when you created your CodePush app via the CLI.
-If you need to retrieve them, you can simply run `code-push deployment ls APP_NAME -k`, and grab the key for the specific deployment you want to use (e.g. `Staging`, `Production`).
+If you need to retrieve them, you can simply run `appcenter codepush deployment list <ownerName>/<appName> --displayKeys`, and grab the key for the specific deployment you want to use (e.g. `Staging`, `Production`).

     *NOTE: You [must](https://docs.microsoft.com/en-us/appcenter/distribution/codepush/cli#releasing-updates) create a separate CodePush app for iOS and Android, which is why the above sample illustrates declaring separate keys for Android and iOS.
 If you're only developing for a single platform, then you only need to specify the deployment key for either Android or iOS, so you don't need to add the additional `<platform>` element as illustrated above.*

     Beginning from version **1.10.0** you can sign your update bundles (for more information about code signing please refer to relevant documentation [section](https://github.com/Microsoft/code-push/blob/master/cli/README.md#code-signing)).
 In order to enable code signing for Cordova application you should setup public key to verify bundles signature by providing following `preference` setting in `config.xml`: